 2. Build Predictable Routines

 A consistent schedule can be a relief when emotions are running high.
-Suggest creating calming routines around sleep, meals, and bedtime leading up to test day.
-For the morning of the test, parents could:
+Suggest leaning into regular routines around sleep, meals, and bedtime leading up to test day.
+Parents can ensure that students:

-- Wake their child up with enough time to avoid rushing.
+- Wake up on time and pack the night before to avoid rushing.

 3. Teach Easy Relaxation Techniques